vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tpsm-ag-on-vsphere-ref.md

   * **Key Point:** Stretched networks are not a requirement for all networks, it is essential to stretch the VIP network.
 For additional details, refer to the **Network Requirements** section of this document.
 * **Supervisor Services and Tanzu Kubernetes Clusters (TKCs)**:
   * Supervisor Services are enabled independently on each vSphere Zone (mapped to the vSphere Cluster), enabling the deployment of TKCs within the supervisor namespace of each vSphere Zone.
-    TP-SM components are deployed to a dedicated TKCs, while a group of TKCs (Cluster Group) will be designated as the availability target to host applications via the Tanzu Platform.
+    TP-SM components are deployed to a dedicated TKC, while a group of TKCs (Cluster Group) will be leveraged to host applications via the Tanzu Platform.
     **Important Note**: Supervisor namespaces and Kubernetes cluster nodes are confined to their respective availability zones and do not span across sites.
 This ensures isolation and simplifies management within each zone.
 * **NSX Advanced Load Balancer**
-  * Each site will have its own instance of NSX Advanced Load Balancer (ALB) to provide L4 load balancing for the Supervisor Control Plane, TKC control plane, and applications deployed on the TKC.
+  * Each site will have its own instance of NSX Advanced Load Balancer (ALB) to provide L4 load balancing for the Supervisor Control Plane, TKC control plane, and applications deployed on the TKCs.
   * The NSX ALB will also be configured to manage Global Server Load Balancing (GSLB) services, ensuring efficient traffic distribution and high availability for applications hosted on TKCs (Run Cluster) through the Tanzu Platform.
 * **Storage Considerations**:
   * Storage is configured locally within each Availability Zone, meaning that vSphere datastores (Block or NFS) are not stretched across the availability zones.
 Each zone utilizes its own local storage resources to support the deployed workloads and Kubernetes clusters.